top of page

 Annie Ventullo

-Annie is the operations manager for Backyard Abundance.
-She is a clinical psychotherapist and death doula.
-She applies a social justice and holistic lens to her work.
-Her practices borrow from a variety of resources including ecopsychology, nature wellness, resilience theory, and empowerment perspectives to aid communities and their individual members in creating lifestyles that are ecologically sustainable and psychologically healthy.
+Annie is a clinical psychotherapist and death doula who applies a social justice and holistic lens to her work.
+Her practices borrow from a variety of resources including ecopsychology, nature wellness, resilience theory, and empowerment perspectives to help communities and individuals create lifestyles that are ecologically sustainable and psychologically healthy.

 bottom of page